8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 5. Release Your Inner Gamer

 You can easily spend a day getting lost in the massive tech stores, quirky coffee shops, and overstimulating arcades.
+It’s paradise for those looking for the top Tokyo things to see and do, especially if you love arcades and anime.

 I found a classic Pokémon Stadium game and was living life on cloud 9 for quite some time.
+Moments like this highlight what Tokyo, Japan is famous for… the electric pop-culture which wows gaming fans everywhere.

 Playing Pokémon Stadium in Akihabara Tokyo Japan arcade